Untitled

 Course Description

-Students explore the broad range of concepts involved in protecting information assets within computer systems and networks.
-The course covers law, ethics, cryptography, and the fundamentals of system and network security.
-Students develop strategies for identifying and remediating personal and physical vulnerabilities based on the CIA Triangle security model (confidentiality, integrity, and availability).
+Students explore the broad range of concepts, governance, and policy involved in protecting information assets within computer systems and networks.
+This foundational course covers concepts found in the CompTIA Security+ certification including law, ethics, cryptography, and the fundamentals of system and network security.
+Students develop strategies for identifying and remediating organizational vulnerabilities and risk assessment based on the CIA Triangle security model (confidentiality, integrity, and availability).

 Essential Objectives